ericjenn/working-groups/safety-related-profile/meetings/minutes.md

   - [ ] (090926-2, Eric) Initiate a "discussion" on the question of  accuracy.
 Why do we need it?
 For what purpose?
 What are the alternative?
 What are the impact? etc.
 ## Actions
 ### New actions
+- [ ] (090926-1, Jean) Meeting to be organized with Jean's colleagues about precision
+- [ ] (090926-2, Eric) Initiate a "discussion" on the question of  accuracy.
+Why do we need it?
+For what purpose?
+What are the alternative?
+What are the impact? etc.
 ### Previous actions
 - [ ] (010726-1, Edoardo) Get in touch with Franck to take into account his remarks on the accuracy evaluation guidelines.
     - On 15/07: Franck has just started integrating the Edoardo's and Eric's remarks.